rbouckaert/DeveloperManual/README.md

 * log (File): log file containing actual values (required)
 * skip (Integer): numer of log file lines to skip (optional, default: 1)
 * logAnalyser (File): file produced by loganalyser tool using the -oneline option, containing estimated values (required)
-* bins (Integer): number of bins to represent prior distribution (optional, default: 21)
+* bins (Integer): number of bins to represent prior distribution.
+If not specified (or not positive) use number of samples from posterior + 1 (L+1 in the paper) (optional, default: -1)
 * outputDir (OutFile): output directory for SVG bar charts (optional, default: [[none]])
 * useRankedBins (Boolean): if true use ranking wrt prior to find bins.if false, use empirical bins based on prior. (optional, default: true)